 "Trade is not just about our economic interests, but also about values," said the European Union's Trade Commissioner, Cecilia Malmström, on Friday at the release of her office's proposed draft text of TTIP's sustainable-development chapter.
 She claimed the proposed labor and environmental standards would be the "highest ever" to be included in a free trade agreement, and would rule out a "race to the bottom."

 The new TTIP chapter "aims to make sure we reap the economic benefits of trade and global supply chains, but we are also taking responsibility for their broader impact," Malmström said.

 Malmström's draft text proposes that TTIP would affirm workplace standards set out by the International Labor Organization (ILO), including the right to form trade unions and to strike, and calls for an end to child labor and forced labor.
 It calls for the ratification and implementation of ILO conventions.

-the proposed new chapter contains provisions regulating cross-border shipments of chemicals and waste, against illegal logging, and in favor of protecting endangered species.
+In regards to environmental conservation, the proposed new chapter contains provisions regulating cross-border shipments of chemicals and waste, against illegal logging, and in favor of protecting endangered species.